 I got interested in City Council while on the City’s Stormwater Advisory Board and ran for Council, and won, in Nov.
 2011.
 In 2015, I gave up my Council seat to run for Mayor of Ferndale, but lost by 103 votes.
 In Jan.
 2016, Council appointed me to fill Councilmember Mutchler’s vacant seat.

-In the last six years, I have primarily focused on my City Council duties, though I always make time to volunteer with a wide variety of local organizations.
-And because there are still many things we need to do to make Ferndale an even better place to live, I’m once again asking for your vote so I can continue Working for You.
+In the last seven years, I have primarily focused on my City Council duties, though I always make time to volunteer with a wide variety of local organizations.